10 Reasons Why Dachshunds Bark All The Time

 Create Distance

-Canine behaviorists recommend taking your doxie to a big wide open park so they can see other dogs from a distance, but not close enough that it triggers the bark.
+Canine behaviorists recommend taking your doxie to a big wide-open park so they can see other dogs from a distance, but not close enough that it triggers the bark.

-When your doxie sees another dog but doesn’t bark, give them a treat – reward the quiet!
-The idea is that they will start to look at you as soon as they see another dog and then you reward that behavior.
+The idea is that they will start to look at you as soon as they see another dog and then you reward that quiet behavior.

 Overtime, as you see improvement, you can slowly reduce the distance between the other dogs.